Defect-induced supersolidity with soft-core bosons

-In 2004 Kim and Chan provided first suggestive evidence for superfluidity in solid $^4$He in torsional oscillator experiments \cite{kic04}.
-Their discovery has sparked a host of new experimental activity \cite{suso_exp} that qualitatively confirmed this first observation, but also led to contrasting interpretations.
+Spontaneous symmetry breaking is a focal principle of condensed matter physics -- yet, simultaneous breaking of fundamentally different symmetries represents a rare phenomenon.
+A prime example is the so-called supersolid phase \cite{bop12}, which displays both crystalline and superfluid properties, that is, the simultaneous breaking of continuous translational and global gauge symmetry.
+The first mentioning of such a state goes back to Gross \cite{gro57}, who predicted the possibility of a density-modulated superfluid phase of weakly interacting bosons described by a classical field.
+Later, Andreev, Lifshitz \cite{anl69}, and Chester (ALC) \cite{che70} conjectured a microscopic mechanism for strongly interacting systems based on two key assumptions: first, that the ground state of a bosonic crystal contains defects such as vacancies and interstitials, and, second, that these defects can delocalize, thereby, giving rise to superfluidity.
+However, the physical realizability of this scenario has since remained under active debate \cite{bal10}.\\ In 2004, torsional oscillator experiments \cite{kic04a,kic04b} provided first suggestive evidence for superfluidity in solid $^4$He through a rapid drop of the resonant oscillation period below a critical temperature, viewed indicative for superfluid decoupling of a fraction of the He crystal.
+This finding has sparked a host of new experimental activity \cite{suso_exp0,suso_exp1,suso_exp2,suso_exp3,suso_exp4,suso_exp5,suso_exp9,suso_exp10,suso_exp6,suso_exp7,suso_exp8}, that, however, challenged the original interpretation and pointed out several artefacts causing a non-supersolid origin of the observations.
 Theoretical work has established that crystal incommensurability is a necessary condition for superfluidity \cite{prs05} and that zero-point defects in ground state solid He are prevented by a large activation energy \cite{ceb04,bkp06}.
-In addition, Refs. \cite{bkp06,rob12,npt08,led09} have shown that point-like defects experience an effective attraction that results in defect-clustering and phase separation, ruling out the possibility of defect-induced supersolidity \cite{bkp06} as in the ALC scenario.
-Very recent experiments have finally shown that the original observations \cite{kic04} were caused by shear modulus stiffening of bulk solid He, and found no signature of superfluidity upon avoiding this undesired effect \cite{kic12}.
+In addition, Boninsegni \textit{et al.} \cite{bkp06} Rota and Boronat \cite{rob12}, Ma \textit{et al.} \cite{npt08}, and Lechner and Dellago \cite{led09} have shown that point-like defects experience an effective attraction that results in defect-clustering and phase separation, ruling out the possibility of defect-induced supersolidity \cite{bkp06} as in the ALC scenario.
+Several experiments \cite{suso_exp3,suso_exp9,suso_exp10,suso_exp6} have shown that the original observations were caused by shear modulus stiffening of bulk solid He, and later found no signature of superfluidity on avoiding this effect \cite{kic12}.
 As a result, there now seems to be consistent experimental and theoretical evidence for the absence of the long-sought supersolid phase in He.
-The mere existence of free-space \emph{supersolidity in any type of quantum solid} thus remains an open question.
+The mere existence of continuous-space supersolidity induced by zero-point defects thus remains an open question.